michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 19. but (had) various questions with him regarding their worship, and concerning Jeshu, a man who was dead, of whom Paulos said that he was alive.

-20. And because I stood notOr, have not been constituted for. upon the investigation of these (matters), I said to Paulos, Dost thou require to go to Urishlem, and there be judged concerning these?
+20. And because I stood not

 21. But he required to be kept unto the judgment of Caesar; and I commanded that he should be kept until I may send him to Caesar.